Diesel–electric powertrain: Buses

-Diesel electric based buses have also been produced, including hybrid systems able to run on and store electrical power in batteries.
+Diesel–electric powered buses have also been produced, including hybrid systems able to run on and store electrical power in batteries.
 The two main providers of hybrid systems for diesel–electric transit buses include Allison Transmission and BAE Systems.
 New Flyer Industries, Gillig Corporation, and North American Bus Industries are major customers for the Allison EP hybrid systems, while Orion Bus Industries and Nova Bus are major customer for the BAE HybriDrive system.
 Mercedes-Benz makes their own diesel–electric drive system, which is used in their Citaro.
 The only bus that runs on single diesel–electric transmission is the Mercedes Benz Cito low floor concept bus which was introduced in 1998.